JudsonSamuel-26/HC/README.md

-# Epic Care - AI-Powered Skin Disease Detection & Skincare Assistant
+# Epicare - AI-Powered Skin Disease Detection & Skincare Assistant

 ## 📌 Project Overview
-Epic Care is an AI-driven application designed to analyze, diagnose, and provide personalized skincare solutions.
+Epicare is an AI-driven application designed to analyze, diagnose, and provide personalized skincare solutions.
 It helps users identify skin diseases, track their skin health, and connect with dermatologists for expert consultation.

 ---